-For a number of weeks we discussed the difference between what the Bible teaches about “self,” and what the world teaches, including concepts that some have Christianized in order to give the impression that they are biblical.
-Today, we’re going to talk about another significant doctrine that has undergone tremendous abuse to the point that many Christians are, at best, confused by it, and that is the doctrine of faith.
+For a number of weeks we discussed the difference between what the Bible teaches about “self” and what the world teaches, including concepts that some have Christianized in order to give the impression that they’re biblical.
+Today we’re going to talk about another significant doctrine that has undergone tremendous abuse to the point that many Christians are, at best, confused by it, and that is the doctrine of faith.

 And why must we earnestly contend for it?
-Well, because it’s not just any faith, any religious idea, will do—there is only one way to heaven.
-So, the eternal destiny of souls depends upon this.
+Well, because it’s not just any faith - any religious idea - will do; there is only one way to heaven.
+So the eternal destiny of souls depends upon this.
 Jesus said it very clearly in John:3:36: “He that believeth on the Son hath everlasting life.”
 Now, that doesn’t mean you just believe vaguely there is somebody named Jesus.
 Who is He?
 What did He do?
 Why did He come?
 Why did we need Him?
-“He that believeth on the Son hath everlasting life; He that believeth not the Son, shall not see life, but the wrath of God abideth upon him”—pretty clear!
+“He that believeth on the Son hath everlasting life; He that believeth not the Son, shall not see life, but the wrath of God abideth on him”—pretty clear!

-Tom: Dave, I want to read from Acts, chapter 20.
-Again, to encourage people that we’re not doing this just for something to do.
-Throughout the Scripture, most of the New Testament was written to correct certain issues, certain doctrines, false—where those who came along twisted the Scriptures, as Peter writes.
-I’m reading from Acts, chapter 20, picking up with Verse 27: “For I have not shunned to declare unto you all the counsel of God.”
-Now of course, this is the Apostle Paul, speaking to the Ephesian elders.
+Tom: Mm-hmm.
+Dave, I want to read from Acts 20 - again, to encourage people that we’re not doing this just for something to do.
+Throughout the Scripture… most of the New Testament was written to correct certain issues, certain doctrines, false… where those who came along “twisted the Scriptures,” as Peter writes.
+I’m reading from Acts:20:27: “For I have not shunned to declare unto you all the counsel of God.”
+Now, of course, this is the Apostle Paul speaking to the Ephesian elders.

-Dave: In other words, Tom, you don’t pick and choose what you want to believe, what you like - have certain favorite verses in the Bible, we hammer away on them.
+Dave: In other words, Tom, you don’t pick and choose what you want to believe, you know, what you like - have certain favorite verses in the Bible, and we hammer away on them.
 We’ve got to know the whole Bible.

 Dave: Right, that’s number one.